championballer/notes/2020-07-22-Optimisation-Techniques.md

             - Condition of feasibility
             - Condition of complementary slackness
             - Condition of non-negativity
         - Few constraints are active and others are inactive.
-Condition of slackness along with condition of feasibility can be used to find these conditions.
+Condition of complementary slackness along with condition of feasibility can be used to find these conditions.
         - <0 conditions (for active multipliers)
             - min → $\lambda$ > 0
             - max → $\lambda$ < 0